-It comes with a very good sling-style case that is sturdy enough that I would feel comfortable checking it in as checked luggage on a flight if I really had to (though, having had tripods damaged in checked luggage before, I try not to do it unless there’s no choice).
+It comes with a very good sling-style case that is sturdy enough that I would feel comfortable checking it in as checked luggage on a flight if I really had to (though, having had tripods damaged in checked luggage before, I try not to do it unless there's no choice).
 The case fits snuggly and is convenient for carrying around.
-There are no pockets, and you can’t really fit anything substantial in there as well (like a lightweight pano head, for example).
+There are no external pockets, and you can’t really fit anything substantial in there in addition to the tripod (like a lightweight pano head, for example).
 While it’s not as nicely made as something like the Really Right Stuff tripod bags, it’s hard to quibble with it when it’s already included.

 This is the first tripods I’ve seen that comes with a large variety of color trims: blue, red, green, titanium, and black.
 The colors apply to the hinges, the head, and aluminum rings of the locking mechanisms.
 It's a bit of a gimmick, but I can also see some practical uses for distinguishing your tripod from others quickly if you’re traveling with a group of photographers or if you have multiple tripods set up differently.

 Color me impressed.
 There are some finer points that are less refined than on some of the more established (and more expensive) tripods like the Gitzo travel tripod series.
 But the MeFOTO GlobeTrotter performs well and has some really nice touches such as the included travel case and ability to convert to a monopod.